cypress-io/cypress-documentation/content/guides/component-testing/slots-vue.md

 ## What's Next?

-Now that you're comfortable mounting components and asserting on their slots, scoped slots, and fallbacks, you should be ready to test most components!
+Now that you're comfortable mounting components and asserting their slots, you should be ready to test most components with scoped slots and fallbacks!

 Let's work on configuring a custom mount command to handle applications like Vuetify and plugins like Vue Router.